XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

   expiry_date_to: 2019-10-31, # Date | Filter for quotes before a particular date

-  contact_id: 00000000-0000-0000-0000-000000000000, # String | Filter for quotes belonging to a particular contact
+  contact_id: '00000000-0000-0000-0000-000000000000', # String | Filter for quotes belonging to a particular contact

-  status: DRAFT, # String | Filter for quotes of a particular Status
+  status: 'DRAFT', # String | Filter for quotes of a particular Status

   page: 1, # Integer | e.g. page=1 – Up to 100 Quotes will be returned in a single API call with line items shown for each quote

-  order: Status ASC, # String | Order by an any element
+  order: 'Status ASC', # String | Order by an any element

-  quote_number: QU-0001 # String | Filter by quote number (e.g. GET https://.../Quotes?QuoteNumber=QU-0001)
+  quote_number: 'QU-0001' # String | Filter by quote number (e.g. GET https://.../Quotes?QuoteNumber=QU-0001)
 }

 begin